 One of the better examples of this would be the modern-day pug.
 Most pugs have severely deformed snouts, contributing to breathing problems.
 Selective breeding continues and we now have everything from Mastiffs to Poodles.

-In this infographic we explore how selective breeding has helped shape modern dogs.
+In this infographic, we explore how selective breeding has helped shape modern dogs.

-A QUESTION FOR YOU:
+MY QUESTION FOR YOU:

 Do you have a dog breed that is the result of selective dog breeding?

 Thank you for visiting my blog today!

 DISCLOSURE: Animal Bliss is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 (In other words, we’ll get a very small, teeny tiny) commission from purchases made through links on this website.)

 (So go on, buy a Ferrari.
 Or a Jaguar.
 Please!)